ahayyes/Hayes2025_NAD-ciprofloxacin_mixtures/README.md

-# Mixtures_Hayes2025
+# 	Common non-antibiotic drugs enhance selection for antimicrobial resistance in mixture with ciprofloxacin
 Code and (most of the) data for the paper Hayes et al., 2025

-- DOI of the paper:
+- DOI of the paper on biorxiv: https://doi.org/10.1101/2025.03.23.644574
-- Sequence data is deposited at ENA - Accession Number PRJEB74464.
+- Sequence data is deposited at ENA - Accession Number PRJEBXXX.
 - All other data is deposited here as part of this repository.

 # Outline

-This repository contains the datasets, and code to analyse and visualise the data for the paper 'XXX'.
-The raw sequencing data is available at ENA with accession number XXX.
+This repository contains the datasets, and code to analyse and visualise the data for the paper 'Common non-antibiotic drugs enhance selection for antimicrobial resistance in mixture with ciprofloxacin'.
+It contains the growth OD readings, and qPCR data.
+It will contain the code used to analyse these, and the metagenome data upon acceptance in a peer-reviewed journal.

 The code for running the bioinformatics pipelines are not present here, but can be run with default parameters.
+In this study we used AMR++ to anlayse the metagenome data.
 AMR++ is well supported by a GitHub repository - https://github.com/Microbial-Ecology-Group/AMRplusplus.

-This repository contains the OD readings and qPCR data.
-The processed sequence data is found at Zenodo - XXX.